How to Protect Against Android Overlay Attacks

 Comprehensive Evaluation of said techniques

 On API 31+, you are fully protected against any non-system overlay for every view on which we apply "setHideOverlayWindows(true)".
-However, any API below API 31 might be vulnerable to overlays that do not pass through touch events.
+However, any API below API 31 might be vulnerable to being an overlay target for overlays that do not pass through touch events.
 The obscure touch event detections won't work for overlays that block touch events from going to the view, making the onTouch ineffective against a particular set of Android overlay malware attacks, known as full overlay phishing attacks.
 These phishing attacks work by posing as legitimate applications as they initiate a full overlay at the same time the user launches a legitimate application, tricking the user into entering sensitive information into the malicious application instead.

 In light of the gaps found prior to API 31, using Multi-Factor Authentication makes it possible to provide additional security against such phishing attacks.
 For example, adding e-mail or SMS verification to authenticate a new device is a good start.
 Aiming for a more robust solution like Google Authenticator on every login attempt would be ideal from a security point of view as well.

-Additionally, API 23 (Android 6) introduced a new permission flag named ACTION_MANAGE_OVERLAY_PERMISSION, which is required for any app to draw an overlay.
-This permission is automatically granted when an app is installed from the Official Google Play Store.
+Additionally, API 23 (Android 6) introduced a new overlay permission flag named ACTION_MANAGE_OVERLAY_PERMISSION, which is required for any app to draw an overlay.
+This overlay permission is automatically granted when an app is installed from the Official Google Play Store.
 Fortunately, apps installed from other sources will prompt an explicit message requesting overlay permissions, slightly reducing the risk of an Android overlay attack.

 Conclusion